Factbox: Sports events hit by the coronavirus epidemic

 AFC Champions League knockout rounds have been moved from May to August to allow the disrupted group-stage matches to be played in May and June.

-- The Indian U-16 national team's friendly games scheduled in March in Tajikistan have been canceled after the Tajikistan government banned citizens of 35 nations, including India, from entering the country.
+* The Indian U-16 national team's friendly games scheduled in March in Tajikistan were cancelled after the Tajikistan government banned citizens of 35 nations, including India, from entering the country.

 FORMULA ONE